Bayesian Inference for Sequential Treatments under Latent Sequential Ignorability: The Assignment Mechanism

 Sequential ignorability assumptions may be reasonable in various settings, including longitudinal observational studies where it is reasonable to believe that treatments are sequentially assigned using only the observed information \cite[e.g.,][]{Zajonc:2012}.
 However, as in single point observational studies, where the usually made strong ignorability assumption may fail to hold due to the presence of unobserved confounders associated with both the potential outcomes and the treatment indicator \cite[][]{RosenbaumRubin:1983, Rosenbaum:1987, Imbens:2003, NIM:2008}, here sequential ignorability may be arguable due to the presence of time-varying unobserved confounder factors.
 The key insight is that the joint potential values of the intermediate outcome at time $t=1$, $(Y_{i1}(0),Y_{i1}(1))$, may represent an accurate summary of the unobserved variables related to both treatment assignment at time $t=2$ and the final outcome, due to which sequential ignorability assumptions do not hold.

 Motivated by this intuition, we use the concept of principal stratification \citep{FrangakisRubin:2002} to define a new assumption on the longitudinal assignment mechanism, which may be a valuable alternative to sequential ignorability assumptions when they are assumed to fail in some specific and meaningful ways.
 The joint potential values of the intermediate outcome at time $t=1$, $(Y_{i1}(0),Y_{i1}(1))$, defines a classification of units into principal strata.
-Principal stratification \textit{per se} does not require that the intermediate outcome is binary or categorical.
-Recent work has indeed considered the application of principal stratification in the presence of continuous post-treatment variables \cite[e.g.,][]{SchwartzLiMealli:2011}.
-Nevertheless, continuous intermediate variables introduce serious challenges to principal stratification analysis.
-Specifically continuous intermediate outcomes induce an infinite number of possible principal strata, leading to substantial complications in both inference and interpretation.
-In order to avoid additional complications, which may mask our primary objectives, here we consider a binary intermediate variable.
-Thus, the (basic) principal stratification with respect to the binary intermediate outcome $Y_1$ classifies units into four groups according to the joint potential values of $Y_1$, $Y_{i1}(0)$ and $Y_{i1}(1)$: $00 = \{i: (Y_{i1}(0)=0, Y_{i1}(1)=0)\}$; $01=\{i: (Y_{i1}(0)=0, Y_{i1}(1)=1)\}$; $10=\{i: (Y_{i1}(0)=1, Y_{i1}(1)=0)\}$; and $11=\{i: (Y_{i1}(0)=1, Y_{i1}(1)=1)\}$.
+Although the literature has mainly concentrated on studies with binary post-treatment variables, principal stratification \textit{per se} does not require that the intermediate outcome is binary.
+Recent work has indeed considered the application of principal stratification in the presence of multi-valued categorical or continuous post-treatment variables \cite[e.g.,][]{MatteiMealli:2007, JinRubin2008, SchwartzLiMealli:2011, frumento2012, feller2016}.
+Nevertheless the presence of categorical or continuous intermediate variables introduce serious challenges to principal stratification analysis.
+The number of principal strata increases with the number of values in the support of the intermediate variable, and a continuous intermediate variable generates a continuum of principal strata, leading to substantial complications in both inference and interpretation.
+In the literature, flexible parametric \cite[e.g.,][]{JinRubin2008} and semi-parametric models \cite[e.g.,][]{SchwartzLiMealli:2011}, possibly coupled with structural assumptions \cite[e.g.,][]{MatteiMealli:2007, JinRubin2008, feller2016}, have been developed to face identification and estimation issues arising with a high (possibly uncountable) number of principal strata.
+In order to avoid additional complications and complex model structures, which may mask our primary objectives, hereafter we prefer to consider a binary intermediate variable.
+The (basic) principal stratification with respect to the binary intermediate outcome $Y_1$ classifies units into four groups according to the joint potential values of $Y_1$, $Y_{i1}(0)$ and $Y_{i1}(1)$: $00 = \{i: (Y_{i1}(0)=0, Y_{i1}(1)=0)\}$; $01=\{i: (Y_{i1}(0)=0, Y_{i1}(1)=1)\}$; $10=\{i: (Y_{i1}(0)=1, Y_{i1}(1)=0)\}$; and $11=\{i: (Y_{i1}(0)=1, Y_{i1}(1)=1)\}$.
 Let $G_i$ denote the principal stratum membership for unit $i$, with $i=(1, \ldots, n$), then $G_i\equiv \left(Y_{i1}(0), Y_{i1}(1)\right) \in \{00,01,10,11\}$.
+It is worth noting that a binary version of a multi-valued or continuous lagged outcome is still a measure of the same substantive quantity as the final outcome but measured at a previous time-point, and allows us to captures all the conceptual issues without involving complex model structures.
+In our illustrative example, the intermediate outcome is an indicator variable taking on value one if a firm hires new staff between the assignment to the first treatment and the assignment to the second treatment.
+Therefore, for example, principal stratum $11$ includes firms that would hire new staff irrespective of their treatment assignment at time $t=1$ (see Section~\ref{sec:Case} for further details).